Skip to main content

 The site is being built.
 The domain resolves.
 You want visitors who stumble onto it to see something that sets expectations – “launching in May, leave your email” – and you want search engines to hold off indexing until the real site is ready.

 Whether to collect emails.
 Most coming soon plugins include an email capture form.
 If you have a mailing list or an ESP (Mailchimp, ConvertKit, Klaviyo), wire it in – a pre-launch list is the cheapest marketing asset you will ever build.
-If you do not, skip the form.
-An empty-looking signup is worse than no signup.
+If you do not have an ESP yet, even an embedded Google Form is enough to capture pre-launch signups into a sheet.
+If you cannot wire something in at all, skip the form – an empty-looking signup is worse than no signup.

 How to keep wp-admin reachable.
 Every plugin worth using has a toggle for this, but you should verify before flipping the site live, because locking yourself out of a site you are actively building is a particularly annoying mistake.